 - Any tenant/applicant (or someone with their authority and on their behalf) who wishes to appeal must do so within 10 working days of our original decision.

 - The appeal can be made:

-- o In person
+- In person

 - In writing

-- Via e-mail
+- o Via e-mail

-- \circ Via website
+- o Via website

-- o By telephone
+- By telephone

-- By social media
+- o By social media

 - The tenant /applicant will be asked to give the reasons why they disagree with the decision and include any supporting evidence.